How To Make Colored Sugar at Home

 - Granulated sugar, sanding sugar or raw sugar

-- Food coloring (liquid is often preferred over gel)
+- Food coloring (liquid is best, but gel will also work)

 How to Make Colored Sugar

-Homemade sugars can be any color you like.
-Use the chart on the food coloring box for basic colors or a food coloring chart for icing to find even more colors options; or get creative, and come up with your own colors.
+Homemade colored sugar can be any color you like.
+Use the chart on the back of the food coloring box for basic colors; refer to a food coloring chart for icing to find even more colors options; or get creative, and come up with your own colors.

-- Add a drop of food coloring and mix until the color is evenly distributed throughout the sugar.
+- Add a drop of food coloring; seal the bag; and mix until the color is evenly distributed throughout the sugar.
 Using a plastic bag helps to contain the mess, and allows you to knead the color through the sugar, so it mixes together quickly.

-- Continue to add food coloring one drop at a time until you are satisfied with the color.
+- Continue to add food coloring one drop at a time, until you are satisfied with the color.
 Try five drops of food coloring for pale colors.
 Add additional drops to create bolder, brighter colors.

 - Once you're happy with the color, break up any lumps in the sugar.

 - Use your colored sugar immediately, or dry it out for long-term storage.
-To dry the sugar, spread it out in a thin, even layer on wax paper or a baking sheet, and allow it to air dry.
+To dry the sugar, simply spread it out in a thin, even layer on wax paper or a baking sheet, and allow it to air dry.
 It should be dry in about 15-20 minutes, but may take longer on a humid or rainy day.

 - Store your colored sugar in an air-tight container.
-As long as you dry it out well before you store it, colored sugar will keep for a really long time in the pantry, so make a bunch, while you have the supplies out.
+As long as you dry it out well before you store it, colored sugar will keep for a really long time in the pantry, so go ahead and make a bunch, while you have the supplies out.

 - Your colored sugar may be a little lumpy, after you add the food coloring.
 Once it dries, just run it through a sifter or sieve to return it to its original texture, or stick it back in a plastic bag, and knead the sugar, until it returns to a smooth, consistent texture.

 - You can also use this technique to color coconut, for decorating holiday cakes and cookies.

-- Flavor you sugar by adding a drop or two of extract while coloring it.
+- Flavor you sugar by adding a drop or two of flavoring extract while you're coloring it.

-- When sprinkling sugar on top of frosted cookies or cakes, do it when the icing is nice and fresh.
+- When sprinkling sugar on top of frosted cookies or cakes, it's best to do it while the icing is nice and fresh.
 The sugar will stick better and make less of a mess.
 Icing tends to harden after it's been spread on treats.

 Fun Ways to Use Your Colored Sugar

-- Use it to decorate the rims of glasses at your next party.
+- Use your colored sugar to decorate the rims of drinks at your next party.

-- Sprinkle on cake pops, truffles and other homemade candies.
+- Sprinkle it on cake pops, truffles and other homemade candies.

 - Whip up colored sugar scrubs to give as gifts.

-- Rent a cotton candy machine and use it to make cotton candy for your friends.
+- Rent a cotton candy machine, and use it to make cotton candy for your friends.
 If you use your own colored sugar, you can make your cotton candy any color you'd like.